backdrop-ops/localize.backdropcms.org/www/sites/all/modules/contrib/bakery/README.txt

 cause issues when users move between sites.

-Once synchronization is complete you can follow the steps listed above on installation and setup of Baker.
+Once synchronization is complete you can follow the steps listed above on installation and setup of Bakery.

 Known issues:
 ===========================================